 A biased or slanted expert report can be disastrous – and should be!
 The expert is expected to provide opinion as a friend of the court so to assist the court in the truth finding effort.
 The expert, while having an opinion that may favour one litigant rather the another, must base the opinion on authentic reasons rather than as friend of a litigant.

 - Avoid absolute wording and phrasing;

 - Avoid words that appear as hedging or guessing;

 - Avoid critical commentary regarding credibility of other experts;

 - Avoid a scientific and clinical tone by keeping the tone friendly and personable;

 - Avoid going into details beyond the purpose of the report;

 - Avoid unnecessary adjectives or superlatives.

-Lastly, remain attentive to the balance required when obtaining input from a legal representative.
-The lawyer or paralegal seeking the report will best understand the factual concerns and legal issues that relate to why the report is needed and can explain the desired scope; however, the findings and opinions within the report must always remain the genuine views of the expert as author of the report.
+The expert preparing an opinion report mus remain attentive to the balance required when obtaining input from a legal representative whereas the lawyer or paralegal seeking the report will best understand the factual concerns and legal issues that relate to why the report is needed and can explain the desired scope; however, the findings and opinions as stated within the report must always remain the genuine unslanted view of the expert as author of the report.